Dick Berggren: Announcing

 Berggren began his announcing career at Arundel Speedway in Maine.
 He has announced in many genres of motorsports over the course of his career.
 He announced the 1979 Daytona 500 for the Motor Racing Network radio network.
 He began his television career at NASCAR races in 1981 as a pit road reporter for ESPN.
 He has announced for NASCAR races at CBS, TBS, and TNN.
 He worked the pits for the Busch Series and Craftsman Truck Series, as well as the World of Outlaws sprint cars.
 He also hosted the Speed Channel show NASCAR Performance.

 Berggren was the lead pit reporter for NASCAR on Fox from 2001-2012.
 He covered events in NASCAR's Sprint Cup Series from Daytona to Dover.
 In May 2012, Berggren announced he would retire after Fox's broadcast of the 2012 FedEx 400 at Dover International Speedway.
 Afterward he commented, "After the Fox portion of the year ends, I've always traveled to local tracks where I still enjoy sitting in the stands with a hot dog in one hand and a beer in the other, watching the local heroes.
 I can’t get enough of local-level racing so I'll do more of that now."

 However, Berggren did return to CBS (where he had previously worked until 2000) for a limited schedule of pit reporting ARCA telecasts during the 2014 season.
 Berggren ended up working the three races for which CBS held the broadcast rights.

 Acting

-He appeared as himself in the movie Talladega Nights: The Ballad of Ricky Bobby.
+Berggren appeared as himself in the movie Talladega Nights: The Ballad of Ricky Bobby.